The following are frequently asked questions about EOS Connection, APFED’s Patient Education Conference.

 This is a professional, yet family-friendly conference.
 We suggest business-casual to casual, and encourage you to wear what is comfortable for you!
 The conference rooms may be a little cool, so you may want to bring a sweater.

 No. Children under the age of 11 are not permitted in the conference sessions.
-It cost-prohibitive to bring a formal childcare program onsite.
-As in year’s past, we will offer opportunities for children ages 10 and under to get together and socialize with one another (refer to our agenda to see the events that welcome children ages 10 and under).
-We will offer additional activities throughout the conference weekend for children ages 10 and under who are accompanied by a chaperone.
-A materials fee will be collected so that our volunteers may purchase supplies for these activities.
+For children ages 4-10, we will offer a children’s program for $50 per child per day (thanks to our volunteer program leaders, no chaperone will be required this year).
+As in year’s past, we will also offer opportunities for children ages 10 and under to get together and socialize with one another (refer to our agenda to see the events that welcome children ages 10 and under).
 We are happy to provide a list of local babysitting services for those who wish to explore those options.
-Additionally, the EleCare(R) Travel Grants may be used to offset costs related to childcare.
-Thank you for understanding.
+Additionally, the EleCare® Travel Grants may be used to offset costs related to childcare.

 The conference is open to anyone wishing to learn more about eosinophil-associated diseases.
-Health care providers, allied health care professionals, and others who are interested in EADs will find the sessions beneficial.
-CME/CEU credits are not offered, however, we will produce a certificate of participation, if requested.
+Health care providers, allied health care professionals, and others who are interested in eosinophil-associated diseases will find the sessions beneficial.
+CME/CEU credits are not offered for sessions on July 10 and 11, however, we will produce a certificate of participation, if requested.

 Our conferences are a success thanks to the generosity of our volunteers!
 We often have tasks leading up to the conference, and onsite at the conference during that weekend.
 To add your name to our volunteer list, please contact Lisa Brunet at firstname.lastname@example.org.
 We may not have something to assign you right away, but we will keep your contact information handy.
 Please note that we cannot waive conference fees for volunteers.

 Yes!
 The conference provides an opportunity to re-connect with other patients and caregivers who “get it” as well as make new friends!
-Each conference explores the most recent research and treatment updates from experts in the field, and provides fresh perspective on a variety of practical strategies.
+Each conference explores the most recent research and treatment updates from experts in the field and provides a fresh perspective on a variety of practical strategies.

 You may be eligible to apply for an EleCare® Travel Grant, which will waive conference registration and provide up to $500 in travel assistance.

 Finally, we are excited to offer once again this year a virtual conference registration option for selected sessions.
-The registration fee is $25 and provides you the opportunity to participate live, or access the on-demand recording up to three months after the conference.
+The registration fee is $25 and provides you the opportunity to participate live or access the on-demand recording up to three months after the conference.
 Support groups may register with one registration and host a “viewing” party.
-To participate virtually, select the Virtual Registration option from the Registration link.
+To participate virtually, select the Virtual Registration option.